 Understanding your business balance sheet is without doubt important.
 Our ethos is to ensure that we explain to clients technical accounting principles, facts and figures in plain English, practical terms.
-This way clients gain valuable insights without being bamboozled or overly bored!
-Get in touch to find out more about us and why we are a good fit for sme clients or get a quote straight away instead.
+This way our clients gain valuable insights without being bamboozled or overly bored!

-But there are a handful of numbers which are really useful when running a small business or analysing company books.
+But there are a handful of numbers which are really useful when running your small business or analysing your competitors’ books.

-The ones to watch are the items most closely connected to cash (and indeed cash itself), such as :
+The ones to watch are the items most closely connected to cash (and indeed cash itself), such as working capital and debt.

 Working capital comprises trade debtors (the amount owed to the company by clients), trade creditors (the amount owed by the company to suppliers) and stock.

-I your trade debtor value is going through the roof, all of the hard earned cash that would have been generated by the business, is absorbed because you are effectively financing the operations of your clients.
+If your trade debtor value is going through the roof, all of the hard earned cash that would have been generated by the business is absorbed because you are effectively financing the operations of your clients.

 Equally, if the company bookkeeper suddenly has a burst of activity and pays all of your contractors in one go, the decrease in trade creditors will cause a good deal of cash to be consumed.